-As any mushroom grower quickly learns, though, contamination is just a part of the hobby, and will eventually rear its ugly head while growing mushrooms at home.
-One of the most common contaminants that mushroom growers face is the Trich mold, commonly known as “Green Mold”.
+As any new mushroom grower quickly learns, contamination is just a part of the hobby, and will eventually rear its ugly head when growing mushrooms at home.
+One of the most common contaminants that mushroom growers face is Trich mold, commonly known as “Green Mold”.

 What is Trich Mold?

-Trichoderma also thrives in many types of climates and prefers moderate temperatures.
-It’s common in soil, but it’s also found on wood, drywall, wallpaper, various paper products, carpeting, and indoor textiles.
-Some species of Trich also have a pleasant, coconut-like smell.
-Their colonies also grow quickly, often maturing in just five days.
+Trichoderma thrives in many environments and thrives in humid climates with mild temperatures.
+It’s common in soil, and soil additives, but is also found on wood, drywall, and many other products.
+Some species of Trich colonies grow quickly, often maturing in just five days.

 Negative Effects of Trich Mold

-Trich molds are a major issue in the production of other edible fungi, such as oyster mushrooms (Pleurotus species) and shiitake mushrooms (Lentinula edodes).
+Trich molds are a major issue in the production of edible and medicinal fungi.
 When mushroom substrates are contaminated with green mold spores, the mushroom mycelium is no match for the speed and aggressive nature of trich.
 If not caught early enough, green mold will quickly envelop the substrate and prevent the mycelium from fruiting mushrooms.

-Trichoderma doesn’t just affect plants and the economic viability of agricultural produce, either.
-It can also affect human and animal health.
+In addition, Trichoderma doesn’t just affect your precious mushrooms, but it can also affect human and animal health.
 Individuals with weakened immune systems stand a higher risk of contracting diseases from Trich mold, but any individual who comes into contact with its spores has the ability to become sick.

 Green mold can also make pets sick, and since they are so small, they may get sick faster than adult humans when exposed to mold.
 Similarly, infants are more sensitive to mold-related sickness as well.